 DAY 9 – Thu: Kom Ombo, Aswan, Papyrus Institute, Optional Sound & Light Show [B,L,D]

-Sail to Aswan.
-P.M.
-Start Aswan tour with a visit to the High Dam, Unfinished Obelisk and Philae Temple, dedicated to Isis and perched majestically on an island.
+Sail to Aswan in the afternoon, then you will start your tour to Aswan with a visit to the High Dam, Unfinished Obelisk and Philae Temple, dedicated to Isis and perched majestically on an island.
 The temple complex dates from the XXVI Dynasty, with additions through the Roman period when the Emperor Hadrian built a pavilion at the water’s edge.
 Pilgrims would come from all over the Mediterranean to worship Isis here.

 Sail around The Botanical Garden by Felucca.
 Finally, end Aswan tour with by visiting the Papyrus Institute and learn about the centuries-old technique of creating paper from papyrus, the material we can thank for recording so much of Egypt’s ancient history.
 Evening you may choose our Optional Tour: Sound & Light Show at Karnak Temple, it will tell the story of the temple.
 Overnight in Aswan.

-Optional Tour – Abu Simbel tour by air: Situated 280 km South of Aswan, exploring the magnificent monuments carved into solid rock 3,000 years ago.
+Optional Tour – Abu Simbel tour by air or bus early morning: Situated 174 miles Southwest of Aswan, exploring the magnificent monuments carved into solid rock 3,000 years ago.
 In a monumental feat of modern engineering, these massive temples were moved to their present location when construction of the Aswan High Dam in 1960 created Lake Nasser and flooded their original location.
 This extraordinary operation to save one of the world’s greatest treasures took years and the efforts of an international team of engineers and archaeologists.
 The two temples at Abu Simbel were built by Egypt’s great Pharaoh Ramses II (Egypt’s longest-ruling king) as a tribute to the deities and his favorite wife Nefertiti.
 Four colossal statues, 60 feet high and directly facing the rising sun, are of the Pharaoh himself, with his queen and daughters at his feet.
 More tremendous statues surround you as you enter the temple.
 And in the very depths of the temple, Ramses sits in state flanked by the gods to whom the construction is dedicated.

 DAY 11 – Sat: Aswan, Kom Ombo, Edfu, Luxor [B,L,D]